 Attractions and LandmarksThe Garment District is home to numerous historic and modern skyscrapers that define the world-famous skyline of Manhattan.
 Standing 560 feet tall, the Nelson Tower was built in 1931 in the Art Deco style, which dominated the architectural scene of North America at the time.
 Brick and limestone make up the facade of this property that was once one of the tallest in NYC.
-Constructed in 1930, the 43-level Millennium Towers North is another Art Deco landmark in the neighbourhood.
+Constructed in 1930, the 43-level Millennium Towers North is another Art Deco landmark in the neighborhood.
 The World Apparel Center and 1407 Broadway are among the tallest skyscrapers in the Garment District.
 Since opening in the 1930's, the New Yorker Hotel has been one of the premier lodging venues in the heart of the Big Apple.
 Featuring more than 1,000 guest rooms, this Art Deco hotel still retains its original rooftop sign that's illuminated at night.
 Designed by Israeli artist Judith Weller, the Garment Worker is a statue that captures the essence of the garment industry that once thrived in the heart of NYC.
 This art installation features a hard-working Jewish man in a typical garment shop.
 The figure wears a yamaka to highlight the important role that Jewish workers played in the sector for decades.
 This bronze statue stands just off 7th Avenue near Times Square.
 Click to book your Garment District Special Access Shopping tour.
 The Needle Threading a Button is another notable artwork in the Garment District.
 As the name suggests, this modern installation includes an enormous needle carefully inserted into a button.
 Situated at the Port Authority Bus Terminal, a bronze statue of the fictional Ralph Kramden character greets passengers.
 This 8-foot figure honours the legacy of the famous actor Jackie Gleason, who played a bus driver in The Honeymooners show.